 DHS EHS-CCP implements a comprehensive professional development plan that includes national and local conferences and workshops, orientation training, pre-service training, onsite training during the program year, and online trainings and webinars.
-Professional development opportunities continue to be presented in a virtual format to help prevent the spread of COVID-19.
-The professional development plan centers on the following five areas of focus and are presented in detailin the tables below: Quality Teaching and Learning, Family & Community Engagement, Health& Safety, Program Leadership, and Wellness Support.
+Professional development opportunities will be presented in a virtual format as well as in person moving into the 2023-2024 program year.
+The professional development plan centers on the following five areas of focus and are presented in detail in the tables below: Quality Teaching and Learning, Family & Community Engagement, Health & Safety, Program Leadership, and Wellness Support.

-DHS EHS-CCP and each child care service provider ensure that at the beginning of employment all new program staff receives orientation.
+DHS EHS-CCP and each child care service provider ensures that at the beginning of employment, all new program staff receives orientation.
 Each agency currently provides an orientation to all new staff which meets their organizational expectations and Child Care Licensing Minimum Standards.
-Beginning with the 2022-2023 program year, child care service providers will implement an eight part series of recorded sessions as part of their New Employee Orientation (NEO) in onboarding new staff.
-The NEO series includes sessions focused on the goals and philosophy of Head Start, the mission and vision of DHS EHS-CCP Program, Standards of Conduct, Disabilities and Wellness Services, Approach to School Readiness, the School Readiness Plan of Action, Head Start Early Learning Outcome Framework, and Parent Family and Community Engagement Framework.
+DHS EHS Early Education Service Mentors continued to finalize and fine tune recorded sessions to be used at the child care centers for Onboarding of new EHS-CCP staff.
+Sessions focus on the goals and philosophy of Head Start, the mission and vision of the DHS EHS-CCP Program, Standards of Conduct, Disabilities and Wellness Services, Approach to School Readiness, the School Readiness Plan of Action, Head Start Early Learning Outcomes Framework, and Parent Family and Community Engagement Framework.

-In addition to the new staff orientation, the DHS EHS-CCP program, in collaboration with the child care service providers, conducted an in-service event prior to the new program year beginning.
-DHS EHS-CCP program staff hosted a three-day in-service event at the beginning of the 2021-2022 program year with over 90 child care service provider staff attending.
-Training topics included Baby Sign Language, Infant Massage, Federal Review Preparation and Head Start updates and expectations.
-In addition, a special session was presented in collaboration with the EHS Monitor and Early Education Services Team to take the teachers through a data walk of education monitoring from the 2020-2021 program year.
+In addition to the new staff orientation, the DHS EHS-CCP program, in collaboration with the child care service providers, conduct an in-service event prior to the new program year beginning.
+DHS EHS-CCP program staff hosted a three-day in-service event at the beginning of the 2022-2023 program year with over 90 child care service provider staff attending.
+Topics included new program year expectations, Infant/Toddler CLASS data review, wellness and selfcare strategies and activities.
+In addition, a special session was presented in collaboration with the EHS Monitor and Early Education Services team to take the teachers through a data walk of education monitoring from the 2021-2022 program year.
 The presentation included monitoring data, pictures and discussion on areas needed for improvement and areas to celebrate.
-Rounding out the event, First Three Year's provided an overview and introduction to Reflective Supervision.
-This was well received, and DHS has a contractual agreement to continue the collaboration of infant/toddler training as well as a robust training and technical assistance on Reflective Supervision across the Head Start Division.
+Rounding out the event, First Three Years (F3Y) provided an overview and introduction to Reflective Supervision.
+This was well received, and DHS has a contractual agreement to continue the collaboration of infant/toddler training as well as a robust training and technical assistance plan on Reflective Supervision across the Head Start Division.